Tests and procedures used to diagnose Hurthle cell cancer include:

 - Neck tenderness

-Radiation therapy uses high-powered energy beams, such as X-rays, to kill cancer cells.
+Radiation therapy uses high-powered energy beams, such as X-rays or protons, to kill cancer cells.
 During radiation therapy, you're positioned on a table and a machine moves around you, delivering the radiation to specific points on your body.

 Radiation therapy may be an option if cancer cells remain after surgery and radioactive iodine treatment or if Hurthle cell cancer spreads.